 I love how color by numbers guarantees a good outcome.
 Color by number activities build a child's confidence in their ability to color, and may even encourage them to try other creative artistic activities.

-These worksheets are available for free for all readers of Irish American Mom.
+These worksheets are available for all readers of Irish American Mom.

-If you click on any of the images you’ll be taken to a PDF file, which you can save and print - this packet contains the black and white images, plus samples of the completed images in color.
+This packet contains black and white images, plus samples of the completed images in color.

 The files are sized for US letterhead paper.